readium/readium-css/docs/CSS03-injection_and_pagination.md

 ### The auto pagination model

+By default, responsive columns are built into Readium CSS, which means the layout will automatically switch from a single page to a two-column spread depending on:

+1. the size of the viewport (minumum `width` is `60em` or the smartphone is in landscape orientation);
+2. the `font-size` currently set by the user.

+The spread will consequently switch to a single page once the user sets a `font-size` which is too large for two columns.

 The following illustrations are the two models you’ll have to deal with.

 ![Single Page Model](assets/Page-Model.jpg)